 3. Weak or slow stream of urine:

 This is again a problem related to urethral compression by prostate enlargement.
-The patient becomes anxious of this condition as he is never at ease with himself.
+The patient becomes anxious about this condition as he is never at ease with himself.
 He feels like going to the toilet all the time because the pressure in the urinary bladder is never released.

 4. Difficulty in initiating urination: